Scalingo/documentation/source/languages/java/index.md

 the root.
 It will use Maven to execute the build defined by your pom.xml and download your dependencies.

-If your build result in a `.waf` file you need to add a small dependency to your project in order to execute it, [follow the guide](/languages/java/waf.html)
+If your build result in a `.war` file you need to add a small dependency to your project in order to execute it, [follow the guide](/languages/java/waf.html)

 The .m2 folder (local maven repository) will be cached between builds for